paleodentist/website/content/authors/admin/_index.md

   url: https://www.schools.mnps.org/john-overton-high-school

 # Short bio (displayed in user profile at end of posts)
-bio: Instructor of Interdisciplinary Science and Research.
-Interested in 🐘 paleoecology and Cenozoic biotic crises.
+bio: Instructor of Interdisciplinary Science and Research at John Overton High School.
 Backpacker, climber, and aspiring nerd.

 # Interests to show in About widget
 interests: